alexandre-lecoq/speech-to-text/README.md

 ## Notes

 - Supported language codes include Whisper’s standard codes, e.g., `en`, `fr`, `zh`.
 Using `auto` or omitting the language enables auto-detection.
+- The `--chinese` option only works if the detected language is Chinese (`zh`).
+If used with any other language, it is ignored with a warning.
+Invalid values for `--chinese` cause an error and exit.
+- The `--list-languages` option prints all supported Whisper language codes and their names, then exits.
 - The `--update-model` command requires internet connectivity.
 Normal transcription runs with the local `./models/base.pt` file.
 - Windows is supported.
 The repository includes unit tests and a small French audio sample for end-to-end validation.